ndnhuy/ndnhuy.github.io/_posts/2025-03-30-good-code-is-not-about-length.markdown

 ## Depth: A Better Alternative

-John Ousterhout, author of *A Philosophy of Software Design*, posed an interesting question:
+[John Ousterhout](https://amzn.to/3FMslYi), author of [A Philosophy of Software Design by John Ousterhout](https://amzn.to/3FMslYi), posed an interesting question:

 > "Is it easier to read several short functions and understand how they work together than it is to read one larger function?"